 I always love to hear what others are doing to stay organized, so, what are some of your tips?

-Amy Ross is a Graphic Designer for Social Climber Pro.
+Amy Ross is the Lead Graphic Designer for SCP Agency.

 She specializes in designing for social media and marketing.
 She loves working with clients to help them visually communicate with their customers.